okotaku/diffengine/docs/source/get_started.md

 # Docker

-Below are quick steps for installation and run dreambooh training by docker:
+Below are quick steps for installation and run dreambooth training by docker:

 ```
 git clone https://github.com/okotaku/diffengine